Clark v. Clark: Spousal support to a wife could only terminate automatically after 18 months if her income was found to be suﬃcient to meet her needs.

 By Thomas C. Montoya, Family Lawyer

-1. Husband and Wife were married 13 years.
+1. Husband and Wife were married for 13 years.
 There were no children.

-2. Husband had a separate property business, a Subchapter-S corporation and Husband was the sole owner and operator of the business.
+2. The husband had a separate property business, a Subchapter-S corporation and Husband was the sole owner and operator of the business.
 Husband earned a 3 year average annual W-2 income of$423,413, and average annual non-W-2 income distributed from his business of $212,020, for total income of $635,433

 3. Based on Husband’s W-2 income alone, it calculated Husband’s gross pre-tax income for spousal support purposes as $35,284 per month.

 4. At the time of the ﬁnal decree of divorce, Husband was 66 years of age, and Wife was 60.
 Husband’s job was physically demanding and, due to his age and health, he wanted to retire.